princengoc/spyfall/math.md

 - All player's (including the spy) initial prior belief $S_{i,0}$ is that other people are spy, and not themselves.

-# Belief update strategies to implement
+# Player belief update strategies to implement

 We will implement these belief updates for players:
 * Bayes update